How To Improve Long & Short Term Memory 8 Guidelines for a Happy & Fulfilling Life!

 - Talk to yourself.
 Reciting as you read and reviewing notes out loud increases attention and motivation, and creates a stronger neural trace of memory by utilizing more senses.

-- ASAP review.
-If you go over what you’ve learned for just five minutes immediately after you’ve learned it, your retention will be far higher than if you skip this valuable step.
+- Keep Practicing.
+If you go over what you have learnt for just five minutes immediately after you’ve learned it, your retention will be far higher than if you skip this valuable step.

-- If you do regular exercise it tends to clear the cobwebs out of your head and helps you to think more clearly, this is especially important if you are about to sit a exam.
+- Regular exercise it tends to clear the cobwebs out of your head and helps you to think more clearly, this is especially important if you are about to sit a exam.
 I have found just 20 minutes of exercise before the exam helps me to think clearer and recall information more effectively.

 For he first time, researchers have been able to watch distinct areas of the brain — the ones that relate to short-term memory — fire up after volunteers ingested the equivalent of two cups of coffee.
 “Everyone knows coffee makes us more alert, more vigilant, but our study documented how it works in the brain.
 We were able to show that caffeine modulates a higher brain function through its effects on distinct areas of the brain,” said Dr. Florian Koppelstatter, a radiology fellow at the Medical University of Innsbruck in Austria.